TheHoodini/TheHoodini/README.md

 * 🌟 I'm a self taught Game Developer, Graphic Designer and Front-end developer.
 * 📖 Continuing to expand my horizons in the field of game development and UI/UX.
 * 🎯 I have the dream of publishing my own video games.
-* ⚔️ My favorite video game is The Legend of Zelda: Breath of the Wild.

 <h2>Skills</h2>